BonoboPLC/bonoboplc_wiki/managing-sub-agents.md

 4. Click on the Agents name to view the Agent details

 5. View the Agents Withdrawal float balance.
 5.i.
-Provide the Sub-Agent with the Cash (in Cash or Bank transfer) 5.ii.CLick on the "+" icon to the right of the balance to record the transaction in the system
+Provide the Sub-Agent with the funds (via Cash or Bank transfer) 5.ii.
+Click on the "+" icon to the right of the balance to record the transaction in the system

 5.iii.
 On the following popup enter the amount you provide to the agent
 6. The amount should now be reflected in the Balance and the Agent should now be in possession of funds to pay prizes